 Address and discourage student absenteeism with the five step approach.

-Develop a positive school culture
+Step 1: Develop a positive school culture

 Schools should develop a safe and supportive school environment that promotes positive relationships.
 This may include implementation of programs that develop social and emotional skills, peer tutoring and mentoring, and anti-bullying strategies.